John Solomon (political commentator): Washington Guardian

 In 2012, Solomon and former Associated Press executives Jim Williams and Brad Kalbfeld created the Washington Guardian, an online investigative news portal.
 It was acquired by The Washington Times when Solomon returned to the paper in July 2013.

 Circa

 After leaving The Washington Times, Solomon became chief creative officer for Circa News.
 Circa is a mobile news application founded in 2011 that streams updates on big news events to users.
-In June 2015, it shut down, but its relaunch was announced after its acquisition by Sinclair Broadcast Group.
+In June 2015 it shut down, but its relaunch was announced after its acquisition by Sinclair Broadcast Group.

-As chief of Circa, he wrote and published a number of political articles, often defending the Trump administration.
+As chief of Circa, he wrote and published a number of political articles, often defending the first Trump administration.
 He left in July 2017.

-The Hill
+The Hill (2017–2019)

-Upon leaving Circa, Solomon became executive vice president of digital video for The Hill.
+Upon leaving Circa, Solomon became executive vice president of digital video and an opinion columnist for The Hill.
 Until May 2018, he worked on news and investigative pieces for The Hill.
 According to The New York Times, Solomon tended to push narratives about alleged misdeeds by Trump's political enemies.